-Each of the Funds acquired (or will acquire) all assets and liabilities of the following funds (each a "Predecessor Fund") as of the dates listed below.
-Each Fund has adopted (or will adopt) the prior performance and financial history of the corresponding Predecessor Fund.
+Each of the Funds listed below acquired all of the assets and assumed all of the liabilities of the following funds (each a "Predecessor Fund") as of the dates listed below.
+Each of the below listed Funds has adopted the prior performance and financial history of its corresponding Predecessor Fund.